deeexcee-io/GOAD-Azure-Pen-Testing-Lab/README.md

 └─$ ssh -D 1080 -N -f -i ubuntu-jumpbox.pem goad@13.80.243.***
 ```

-We can check it has worked by runnin `ss -tulpn`
+We can check it has worked by running `ss -tulpn`

 ```bash
 ┌──(kali㉿kali)-[~/Desktop]